 A larger HDD is used to store files of lesser importance.
 This is a remarkably efficient use of both types of storage.

-Laptops and pre-built PCs often come with M.2 SSDs, a type of expansion card.
-However, if you have an older system, there may only be an HDD inside.
+Laptops and pre-built PCs often come with M.2 SSDs, which is an expansion card.
+However, an HDD may only be installed with an older system.

 In this case, you’re forced to install Windows on an HDD, which can take up to a few hours.